This page will walk you through the creation of a Presto Cluster in the Ahana Compute Plane in your AWS account.

 ahana_hive name in endpoints to connect to the HMS.

 The Presto Query Log is always stored in an S3 bucket by default.
 It can also optionally be attached to the Presto Cluster to query it with Presto.
 By selecting this option, Ahana creates an external table and view in the attached Hive Metastore for easy access to the log.

-Ahana requires that you add a username and password to your Presto clusters.
-Moreover, the authentication is done over HTTPS to secure your connection via clients, such as Superset, the Presto CLI, and the JDBC drivers.
+All Presto user authentication is done over HTTPS to secure your connection to clients, such the Presto CLI, JDBC drivers, and Superset.